Back to All Events

 Continued Education (CEU/CME): 1.5 credits

-Attendance: This is a hybrid event - in person and online attendance is available
+Attendance: This is a hybrid event - in person and online attendance is available.
+Online attendees will have a webinar experience which will not include the ability to ask questions of the speaker.

 Reception 6 - 6:30 p.m. at the Center before the presentation.